By Roni Dunning, B.A., ABA M.Sc., TAGteach Level 2, Blossom ABA

 Alongside ABA therapy, Roni has a special interest in ABA research, teaching, staff training and Acceptance and Commitment Therapy.

-Skybound Therapies is the first ABA service provider outside North America to apply TAGteach extensively and to train and certify a large number of staff in the application of TAGteach.
+Blossom ABA is one of the first ABA service provider outside North America to apply TAGteach extensively.

 Learn More About TAGteach FREE Online